miguelgardepuoc/mic-aiintegrations/README.md

 ## Overview

 The Artificial Intelligence service is a microservice within the Antharos HR platform ecosystem.
 It is designed to facilitate seamless integrations with artificial intelligence systems.
 It provides APIs to interact with AI models.
+This service is built following a hexagonal architecture pattern.

 ## Technology Stack